Joe Roberts (motorcyclist): 2017

 In 2017, Roberts returned to Europe to compete in the FIM CEV Moto2 class with the AGRteam.
-Mid-year due to his strong performance on the Kalex machine, he was invited by AGR to join the World Championship Moto2 team and made a sensational debut in Brno coming from 29th on the grid to finish 10th in his first race at the world level.
+Mid-year due to his strong performance on the Kalex machine, he was invited by AGR to join the World Championship Moto2 team and made a sensational debut in Brno coming from 29th on the grid to finish tenth in his first race at the world level.

 NTS RW Racing GP (2018)

 2018

 In 2018, Roberts competed in Moto2 riding for NTS Racing GP.

 American Racing (2019–2020)

 2019

-From 2019 season, Roberts riding for the American Racing.
+From 2019 season, Roberts rode for American Racing.